 If you choose indiscriminant disclosure, you must still identify people to seek out and with whom to actively share your experience.
 Not everyone will respond to your message well.
-Hence, the three reasons why you might disclose (see Table 2.4) are still relevant for selecting people to tell.
+Hence, the three reasons why you might disclose (see Table 2.2 on page 36) are still relevant for selecting people to tell.
 The difference is that you no longer worry about hiding your history from the world.